Beginner-friendly 3-day trek in Gran Paradiso with forest paths, mountain views and two huts. A simple and enjoyable introduction to the Italian Alps.

 Descent: 80 m

-The walk starts at the bus stop in Pravieux on a wide and comfortable track.
-It leads through open meadows with a few small farm buildings around.
-The ground is flat at first, and you follow the valley toward the forest that sits at the base of the mountain.
+The walk begins at the bus stop in Pravieux on a wide, comfortable track through open meadows with a few small farm buildings.
+The ground is flat at first, and you gently follow the valley toward the forest at the base of the mountain, with the first hints of the climb ahead.

 Refuge Frédéric Chabod